open-sdsp/spec/index.md

 ### Definitions:

 * "**Delta Algorithm**" is the algorithm used to generate a delta between two Objects.
-* "**Delta Frame**" is the data structure that is published over the Transport by a Publisher that includes one or more of: the data delta generated from the old and new object or the underlying applied change; the unique incrementing serial number; the Object UID; the delta algorithm used
+* "**Data Frame**" is the data structure that is published over the Transport by a Publisher that includes one or more of: the data delta generated from the old and new object or the underlying applied change; the unique incrementing serial number; the Object UID; the delta algorithm used
 * "**History Plug-in**" is a required plug-in, that using a pre-defined interface, allows the Library to retrieve Transport History in a uniform way.
 Some plug-ins may be bundled with the Library, however the Library must support 3rd party plug-ins
-* "**Library**" is the client library that is used to create Delta Frames ready for publishing on the Transport, and also consume Delta Frames received from the Transport.
+* "**Library**" is the client library that is used to create Data Frames ready for publishing on the Transport, and also consume Data Frames received from the Transport.
 The Library additionally provides APIs to generate data deltas from old and new Objetcts and publish and retrieves Object from an Object Storage Location
 * "**Object Storage Location**" is a URI, preferably accessible over the Internet (this may not always be possible), containing the location of
 * "**Object Storage Plug-in**" is an optional plug-in, that using a pre-defined interface, allows the Library to persist an Object and generate a URI and Object UID.
 Object Storage is most commonly used to avoid publishing large Objects on the Transport
 * "**Object UID**" is the unique identifier assigned to an Object when persisted to the Object Storage Location.
 This can be assigned prior to being stored by the Publisher, or can be issued Storage service when issuing an Object Storage Location.
 In fact, the Object Storage Location itself is a UID, although it can be verbose and thus a shorted UID may be preferred.
 * "**Object**" is an object, text or binary type that a Publisher wants to broadcast, along with any changes, to any number of subscribers.
-Subscribers consume Delta Frames construct an Object that is kept in sync with each subsequent Delta Frame
+Subscribers consume Data Frames construct an Object that is kept in sync with each subsequent Data Frame
-* "**Publisher**" is the device that is publishing the Object and generating Delta Frames from the Library
+* "**Publisher**" is the device that is publishing the Object and generating Data Frames from the Library
 * "**Storage**" is any available storage system that is used to store arbitrary binary or text objects
-* "**Subscriber**" is the device that is consuming Delta Frames and using the Library to construct the Object and emit updates
+* "**Subscriber**" is the device that is consuming Data Frames and using the Library to construct the Object and emit updates
 * "**Transport**" is any underlying delivery mechanism for the updates.
 This could for example be a realtime transport (such as a [pub/sub channel](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)), a stream (such as Kafka), a message queue (such as AMQP) or even just a static representation of the data perhaps exposed over HTTP with periodic polling
 * "**Transport History**" is a service that allows previously published Data Frames on the Transport to be retrieved upon request
 * "**TTL**" (commonly know as Time to live) is the mechanism that limits the amount of time History and Objects are available for an Object to retrieve.
 It is recommended that any additional authentication information is required to retrieve the Object from this URI and should instead be embedded in the URI.
 If separate authentication credentials are required, it will likely make it more difficult for Subscribers to retrieve the Object